Who Are We?

 Portal Tea's mantra, as you'll see below, is Tea as You Are; this simple phrase communicates the complexities (complexiteas?) of what we offer to our community far better than any slogan, catchphrase, or menu could ever hope to accomplish.
 So, step through the Portal to see what awaits.

 Portal Tea has a simple mindset — to create delicious tea in cozy spaces that are safe for all.
-We want our shops to reflect its surroundings; for that reason, we use the mantra Tea as You Are as a guiding light in all we do.
+We want our shops to reflect their surroundings; for that reason, we use the mantra Tea as You Are as the guiding light in all we do.